canonical/data-science-stack/docs/explanation/dss-arch.rst

 -----------------------

 DSS runs on a dedicated Kubernetes namespace.
-By default, it contains two Kubernetes pods, but users can add new pods or attach new ML frameworks to the existing ones.
+By default, it contains two Kubernetes Pods.

 The NVIDIA GPU support runs on another dedicated namespace.
 This includes the GPU Operator for managing access and usage.